-The study procedures for this examination of the ARIC are set out in separate manuals of operation.
+The study procedures for this examination of the ARIC cohort are set out in separate manuals of operation.
 Manual 1 provides an overview of the background, aims, organization, and general objectives of the cohort re-examination.
 Manual 2 refers to the recruitment and re-examination of the ARIC cohort.
 It details the interviews and clinical measurements conducted as part of the ARIC visit field center and home examinations, cross-referencing the procedures set out in other ARIC visit protocol manuals and those conducted by studies ancillary to ARIC.
 The procedures and interviews are presented below approximately in the order in which they occur, and in alphabetical order within blocks of interviews.
 Appendix 1 includes recruitment materials related to the visit, including recruitment letters and scripts.
 Appendix 2 lists the main components of the home and field center examinations, with reference to their respective study forms.

 As all previous examinations of the ARIC cohort, the visit is conducted following strictly standardized protocols of the interviews and examination procedures across all field sites and throughout the duration of the study, in order to optimize data quality.
 Accordingly, all ARIC field center personnel must be fully familiar with this manual of procedures, be trained and certified in the procedures as described in this manual, and remain standardized throughout the data collection phase.
-Procedures related to certification tracking and persons responsible for reporting certifications to the CC are described in section 21.2.
-Mastery of the procedures described in this manual is required so that patterns in the ARIC data can reflect differences between study participants and their characteristics as opposed to differences between study technicians or study center.
+Procedures related to certification tracking and persons responsible for reporting certifications to the CC are described in section 23.2.
+Mastery of the procedures described in this manual is required so that patterns in the ARIC data can reflect differences between study participants and their characteristics as opposed to differences between study technicians or study centers.

-This manual mainly covers Visit 10, but also introduces some concepts of future visits.
-Because bio-specimen collection is scheduled for Visits 10 and 12 now, but is not scheduled for Visit 11, references to bio-specimen collection remain in this manual, but are not relevant to Visit 11.
-In some instances, the biospecimen collection topic is shaded with a gray background, in other instances there has been language added to this effect: "If a blood draw is not part of the visit..." or "If a blood draw is part of the visit...".
+This manual mainly covers Visit 11, but also introduces some concepts of future visits.
+The manual includes language, such as: "If a blood draw is not part of the visit..." or "If a blood draw is part of the visit..." to encompass visits that do not include certain components.
+Note that biospecimen collection is part of Visit 11.
 There may be additional content in this manual not directly applicable to the current visit, but relevant for future visits.